san-sei/documents/content/en/docs/for_administrators/quick_guide_for_azure_ad_passwordless_deployment.md

 toc: true
 ---

 This document will show you how to deploy the IDmelon solution from A to Z. Please follow the instructions step by step and make sure no step is skipped.
 The following steps are documented for the workspace admins.
 For further assistance at any time, please contact support@idmelon.com.
-Furthermore, a chatbot which will connect you with our team is available on the top right of the admin panel.

 ![alt](/images/vendor/deployment_overview/1.jpg)